Vessim: A Testbed for Carbon-Aware Applications and Systems: Introduction

-Unfortunately, today's energy systems are designed to hide their underlying complexities from the computing system~\cite{Bashir_CaseForVirtualizingEnergySystem_2021, Souza_Ecovisor_2023}.
-This means that relevant metrics for carbon-aware scheduling are usually not available to applications, such as the volume of on-site renewable power production, the state of charge of available energy storage, or the carbon intensity of the public grid.
-To improve the interplay between future energy and computing systems, we must rethink the currently existing layers of abstraction and create clear interfaces for information exchange.
-For example, Souza~et~al. recently proposed \emph{ecovisors} to virtualize the energy system and offer software-defined access to applications~\cite{Souza_Ecovisor_2023}.
+To decrease the carbon footprint of computing despite increasing energy demand, a new paradigm called \emph{carbon-aware computing} has received much attention in academia~\cite{Radovanovic_Google_2022, Anderson_Treehouse_2022, Hanafy_CarbonScaler_2023, Wiesner_LetsWaitAwhile_2021} and industry~\cite{Google_CarbonAware, XBox_CarbonAware, VMWare_CarbonAware, Windows_CarbonAware}.
+Carbon-aware computing aims at aligning the power usage of compute infrastructure with the availability of variable renewable energy sources like solar and wind, for instance, by deferring or migrating flexible workloads.
+To perform carbon-aware decisions, we need up-to-date information on the datacenter's energy system -- which increasingly are microgrids comprising renewable power generation and energy storage.
+However, today's energy systems are designed to hide underlying complexities~\cite{Bashir_CaseForVirtualizingEnergySystem_2021, Souza_Ecovisor_2023}, so relevant metrics are often not available to applications.
+Examples include the real-time volume of on-site power generation, battery state of charge, or the current carbon intensity (gCO$_2$/kWh) of the public grid.
+To enable researchers and developers to make their approaches carbon-aware, we need to improve the interplay between future energy and computing systems and create novel interfaces for information exchange.
+For example, Souza~et~al. proposed \emph{ecovisors} to virtualize the energy system and provide software-defined access to applications~\cite{Souza_Ecovisor_2023}.